 Barre is a somewhat small city located in the state of Vermont.
-With a population of 8,746 people and four constituent neighborhoods, Barre is the 11th largest community in Vermont.
-Barre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 8,528 people and four constituent neighborhoods, Barre is the 11th largest community in Vermont.
+Barre has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Barre isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Barre are a mix of both white- and blue-collar jobs.
+Barre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Barre is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Barre who work in office and administrative support (21.93%), sales jobs (8.76%), and management occupations (8.39%).
+There are especially a lot of people living in Barre who work in sales jobs (12.77%), office and administrative support (12.59%), and management occupations (7.82%).

-The overall education level of Barre is somewhat higher than in the average US city of 21.84%: 25.04% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Barre citizens is a little higher than the average for US cities and towns: 23.66% of adults in Barre have at least a bachelor's degree.

 The people who call Barre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Barre include Irish, French, French Canadian, and German.
+Important ancestries of people in Barre include Irish, English, French, French Canadian, and Italian.

 The most common language spoken in Barre is English.
-Other important languages spoken here include French and Serbo-Croatian.
+Other important languages spoken here include Italian and Polish.